alec202/webDevLearning/websiteIdeas/general_website_idea_brainstorm.md

 The website I intend on designing will be the library database one
 ==================================================================

-# Library Database Management System with SQL/Cloud database component.
+# Library Database Management System with a SQL/Cloud database component.
 * Tables on:
   - Books
   - Customers Loyalty/Rewards